Obituary of Carol Marie Freeman

 The Funeral will be held November 10, 2019, at Calvary Episcopal Church in Santa Cruz at 3:00 PM.
 Reception to follow.
 In lieu of flowers, gifts in her name are requested to the Choral Scholars program at Calvary Church https://calvarysantacruz.org/index.php/donate/, which supports local college and university students as they set out on careers in music.

-To send flowers to the family of Carol Freeman, please visit Tribute Store
+To plant a tree in memory of Carol Freeman, please visit Tribute Store

 Carol Freeman's Memorial Service